celoyd/potato/docs/quickstart.md

 python chipper.py --log italy23.log make-chips --ard-dir ards/italy23 --chip-dir chips/italy23 -n 1024
 ```

+You can skip ahead to the Training section if you’re in a hurry.

 ### CID allow-lists

 You may want to limit which CIDs (catalog IDs, or individual images) you use to make training data.
 For example, as described in the documentation on band misalignment, I prefer to train on cloud-free CIDs with little surface water.
-To support this, I spent a day early this summer subjectively evaluating every image in the Maxar Open Data Program on axes of cloudiness, surface water coverage, and complexity of landcover.
+To support this, I spent a day early this summer subjectively evaluating every image in the Maxar Open Data Program on axes of cloudiness, surface water coverage, and interestingness of landcover.
 These are weighted into an overall quality index, and I selected only the top-scoring CIDs.
 There are plenty of other things you might want to do with an allow-list; for example, you might want to select individual scenes for train/test splits.

 The `--allow-list` option expects a path that’s a plaintext file with one CID per line.
 There’s no extra parsing; it won’t recognize a regex, for example.

 ### Restarting

-For some development and training strategies, it’s handy to chip a few hundred or a few thousand at a time.
+For some development strategies, it’s handy to chip a few hundred or a few thousand at a time.
 The chip selection within source images is diffused with [a deterministic low-discrepancy sequence](https://extremelearning.com.au/unreasonable-effectiveness-of-quasirandom-sequences/) that (to simplify) does a reasonable job of maximizing distance between chip centerpoints for any given number of chips.
 It’s thus slightly better at information-per-chip efficiency than random selection would be.
 However, since it’s deterministic, if we ran the chipper twice with the same arguments, we’d get the same chips.
 So there’s an `-s` or `--starting-from` argument that picks up from some point.
 Chip numbering is 0-based, so you would run with, say, `--count 1024` and then pick up with `--starting-from 1024`.

 ### Linking (storage load balancing)

 If you have more than one folder of chips, it’s nice to be able to mix them into a single folder.
 The `link-chips` chipper command does this by taking a set of source directories and making symlinks to their chips in the destination directory.
-The links are renamed (with the same _integer_.pt naming scheme) and deterministically shuffled so that a `DataLoader` gets a mixed sample even if it only reads the first _n_ chips.
+The links are renamed (with the same <var>integer</var>.pt naming scheme) and deterministically shuffled so that a `DataLoader` gets a mixed sample even if it only reads the first _n_ chips.
 This is convenient to change the mix of source data for training, and to load-balance chip reads across multiple storage devices.

 ## Training